sonnym/jekyll_example_embed/README.md

 ## Installation

-NB: This plugin will only run on the edge version of Jekyll.

 1. Add this line to your application's Gemfile `gem 'jekyll_example_embed'`.
 2. And then execute `bundle`.
 3. Add the following to your `_config.yml`: `gems: [jekyll_example_embed]`.